 - Group leaders are identified to lead PLC meetings

-- Grade level planning times are created within our schedule.
-This time is used by classroom teachers to co-plan, create assessments, and review classroom observation data.
-The co-planning times also allow staff members the opportunity to develop learning groups across the grade level creating the concept of all students are our students, not just the students in my classroom
+- Grade level planning times are created within our daily schedule through the use of our exploratory schedule.
+The daily schedule gives grade level teams 40 minutes per day to co-plan, create assessments, and review classroom observation data.
+The co-planning times also allow staff members the opportunity to develop learning groups across the grade level creating the concept of all students are our students, not just the students in my classroom.